vhvplatform/react-framework/docs/MULTI_REPO.md

 ## Overview

-The @longvhv framework supports multi-repository architecture where each SaaS application lives in its own repository and consumes framework packages via npm.
+The @vhvplatform framework supports multi-repository architecture where each SaaS application lives in its own repository and consumes framework packages via npm.

 ## Architecture

 ### Framework Repository

-- Contains all framework packages (`@longvhv/*`)
+- Contains all framework packages (`@vhvplatform/*`)
 - Published to npm registry (public or private)
 - Centralized maintenance and updates
 - Semantic versioning for all packages